 Solution: Documentation doesn’t mean you must write a novel to explain every element of your business.
-A three-page employee handbook, a diagram that illustrates the flow of how your business works, and a standard, one-page template to document employee performance, might be all you need.
+A three-page employee handbook (here's a free template), a diagram that illustrates the flow of how your business works, and a standard, one-page template to document employee performance, might be all you need.
 The important thing is to document your policies, processes, and performance feedback methods and make them available to employees as needed.

 Failure to scale recruitment and onboarding

 In the beginning, startup founders often hire employees by reaching out to their personal networks.
 Once someone is hired, onboarding might consist of “here's your laptop, good luck!" and an invitation to lunch on the new employee’s first day.
 But as the business grows, this approach isn’t sustainable.
 When you need to hire 5 engineers or 10 salespeople, your personal network and a “welcome lunch” won’t cut it when it comes to finding and onboarding new employees.

 Solution: Recruiting and hiring might seem simple (post a job on LinkedIn and see what happens!), but doing it well (and saving time in the long-term) takes some HR experience.
 That’s why it’s important to have a plan for how you’ll recruit, hire, interview, and onboard at scale.
 Consider looking for a consultant that understands your business and can help you outline the process, and work with you to hire, interview and select the right candidates.
 Then establish a method for onboarding new employees—from the very first day you want to make them feel welcome and convey the core purpose and values of your business.
 Additional recommended reading: New Hire Onboarding: Compliance, Clarification, Culture, and Connection.

 Failure to terminate